Takhof/MeloNelo/README.md

 In the project directory, you can run:

+### `npm dev`

+Runs nodemon and react scripts concurrently to view the rendered version of your code!

 ### `npm start`

-Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\